 This Beer Bread has been YeastSpotted.
 Please visit Wild Yeast to view all of the lovely breads in the roundup.

-The Mellow Bakers group was started by Paul at Yumarama.
-We’re baking breads from Bread: A Baker’s Book of Techniques and Recipes by Jeffrey Hamelman.
+The Mellow Bakers group was hosted by Paul at Yumarama.
+We baked breads from Bread: A Baker’s Book of Techniques and Recipes by Jeffrey Hamelman.